Synock/UE5MultiplayerChatPlugin/README.md

 ### Predefined types of chat

+There are several predefined and ready to use chat types:

 * **Say** is a local, around the player chat with a default range of 5m.
 * **Tell** is a private messaging based on another player name.
 * **Group** is a group based chat.